nafisyn/Weather-App/README.md

 # 🌤️ Weather App
-A simple Python desktop app that lets you search for a city and view its current weather.
+A simple Python windows desktop app that lets you search for a city and view its current weather.

 ## Features
 * 🌡️ Temperature